Skip to content

 Further Information and Detail is Readily Available

-When you’re ready for added advice, consultation, and assistance with your CRE Housing plans, feel free to contact us – we’re standing by to help.
+When you’re ready for added advice, consultation, and assistance with your CRE Housing plans, feel free to contact us – we’re standing by to help with real estate investor business plans.

 Lee is a Principal Consultant at Cayenne Consulting.
 Lee brings to Cayenne clients over 30 years of experience from his prior roles as a law partner in entertainment law, securities licensee, real estate broker, and multiple positions as a CEO/COO of early-stage media companies.
 Lee received his JD from the UCLA School of Law.
 View details.